Diane: My health is much better and I couldn’t be happier

 When I turned 50 I joined WW and it took just one week to lose 3½lb.
 I was hooked.
 For the first time, I realised I didn’t have to be on a “diet”.
 If I wanted a Chinese takeaway or slice of cake, I could have it.
 I simply couldn’t have it every day.
 From that moment on, I steadily lost weight and when I got to goal, I was so happy.
 I finally felt like me again.

 For me, the more difficult part has been maintaining.
 Losing the weight was easy in comparison, but I’ll go up 1lb here and down 2lb there.
 You have to work at it even when you’ve reached goal.

 I can wear jeans for the first time in 10 years!

 I get so many compliments now.
-People come up to me in the gym and say how well I’ve done and it makes me feel wonderful.
 My knees no longer ache, either.
-I’ll be taking thyroid medication for the rest of my life, but thanks to Weight Watchers, my health is much better and I couldn’t be happier.
+I’ll be taking thyroid medication for the rest of my life, but thanks to WW, my health is much better and I couldn’t be happier.